 Shake the oral suspension (liquid) well just before you measure a dose.

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-Store vancomycin capsules at room temperature, away from heat and moisture.
+Store FIRST-Vancomycin 50 capsules at room temperature, away from heat and moisture.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.